-Given the different aspects of value, many of which are dependent on different stakeholder interests, it is important to define different conceptions of value and develop a more comprehensive view of value in a wider health system context, encompassing the aspects mentioned above and taking into account societal values such as solidarity in European welfare states.
+Given the different aspects of value, many of which are dependent on different stakeholder interests, it is important to define different conceptions of value and develop a more comprehensive view of value in a wider health system context, encompassing the aspects mentioned above and taking into account societal values such as solidarity in

+European welfare states.
 Such definitions will be a prerequisite for assessing how the concept of value can help achieve the Commission's goal of supporting effective, accessible and resilient health systems.

 When seeking to deliver value-based healthcare, it is important to take into account the diverse values that come into play in healthcare and health policy.
-Health professionals have a range of values, such as the value of diagnostic and therapeutic strategies [53].
-Health economists, Health Technology Assessment agencies and health policy makers have their own heuristic and moral goals [54].
-Moreover, a wide range of biases can distort rational priority setting [55, 56].
-This seems to be crucial as it has been documented that there is little evidence that the establishment of a values framework for priority setting has had any effect on health policy, nor that priority setting exercises have led to the envisaged ideal of an open and participatory public involvement in decision making [57].
+Health professionals have a range of values, such as the value of diagnostic and therapeutic strategies [47].
+Health economists, Health Technology Assessment agencies and health policy makers have their own heuristic and moral goals [48].
+Moreover, a wide range of biases can distort rational priority setting [49, 50].
+This seems to be crucial as it has been documented that there is little evidence that the establishment of a values framework for priority setting has had any effect on health policy, nor that priority setting exercises have led to the envisaged ideal of an open and participatory public involvement in decision making [51].

 3.2.3.
-A Framework for Implementation of Value(s)-Based Healthcare in healthcare" [58].
-Some proclaim VHBC as "the strategy that will fix healthcare" [59], others warn of a reduced (efficiency) approach to "value" [60] and stress the relevance of the relationship between VBHC and EbM.
+A Framework for Implementation of Value(s)-Based Healthcare

+Though no generally agreed definition exists, the concept of "value-based healthcare (VHBC)" is used in an inflationary manner or - as one author calls it "the dilution of value in healthcare" [52].
+Some proclaim VHBC as "the strategy that will fix healthcare" [53], others warn of a reduced (efficiency) approach to "value" [54] and stress the relevance of the relationship between VBHC and EbM.
 The question of who is to benefit from VBHC (individual patients or the total diseased patient population) and the role of values, especially the value of solidarity with the severely ill and the socially deprived, has been the focus of recent debates.